-Cash provided by operating activities mainly consists of net income adjusted for certain non-cash items, including depreciation and amortization, amortization of issuance cost and debt discount, stock-based compensation, tax benefits from employee stock plans and changes in operating assets and liabilities during the year.
+Cash provided by operating activities mainly consists of our net loss adjusted for certain non-cash items, including depreciation and amortization, amortization of premiums on investments, amortization of deferred commissions, amortization of issuance cost and debt discount, stock-based compensation, tax benefits from employee stock plans and changes in operating assets and liabilities during the year.

-Net cash provided by operating activities was \$24.2 million for the three months ended March 31, 2014 compared to \$15.0 million for the three months ended March 31, 2013.
-The increase in operating cash flow was primarily due to the increased net income after adjusting for the non-cash activities and favorable impacts of changes in operating assets and liabilities.
-Net cash flow from the aggregate of changes in accounts receivable, deferred commissions and deferred revenue increased by \$15.4 million due to increased sales for the three months ended March 31, 2014.
-The increase was offset by a decrease of \$11.4 million in net cash flows from the aggregate of changes in accounts payable and prepaid expenses due to the growth of our business and increased headcount of 66% for the three months ended March 31, 2014 compared to the three months ended March 31, 2013.
+Net cash provided by operating activities was \$67.4 million for the three months ended March 31, 2015 compared to \$24.2 million for the three months ended March 31, 2014.
+The increase in operating cash flow was primarily due to increase in non-cash adjustments to reconcile net loss to net cash provided by operations and the favorable impact on operating cash flow from changes in operating assets and liabilities.
+Net cash flow from the aggregate of changes in accounts receivable, deferred commissions and deferred revenue increased by \$22.0 million due to increased sales for the three months ended March 31, 2015.